ktafakkori/feloopy/README.md

 ## 🔝 Advantages:

 - An integrated optimization environment.
-- Automating operation research model development workflow.
+- Automating operations research model development workflow.
 - Straightforward syntax for optimization modeling.
 - Using only one syntax for coding.
 - Having access to multiple optimization interfaces all at once.